Terra Perma

 26. How to participate in and create resilient communities.

-27. Local Perth networks, communities and tips and tricks for low impact living.
+27. Local networks, communities and tips and tricks for low impact living.

 Still Not Sure ?

 Here is the Table of Contents example of the ever-evolving Design book we have made for you.
 And an example chapter so you can see the detail.
-Plus Jolene has been busily writing a blog about an example PDC to walk you through the topics day by day (ongoing) - go have a read.
+Plus Jolene had previously been busily writing a blog about an example PDC to walk you through the topics day by day (ongoing) - go have a read.
+This blog will be restarting soon.

-These topics are a blend of the traditional PDC topics, but with a new 2017 agenda, a Perth based rationalisation and an attendees' needs-based assessment dictating the time and detail spent on each topic.
+These topics are a blend of the traditional PDC topics, but with a new 2022's agenda, a WA based rationalisation and an attendees' needs-based assessment dictating the time and detail spent on each topic.

 Much has changed since Mollison and Holmgren wrote the required Permaculture Design Certificate topic list and Design Manual.
 The whole world needs saving now - the transition movement has come a long way, legal financial changes have occurred, global food security demands have resulted in land and water grabbing, holistic farming and regenerative agriculture is on the rise, and there is an increasing and unavoidable urbanisation.